webix-hub/docs/data/api/ui.filemanager_onhistorychange_event.md

 =============

 @todo:
-	add parameters
+	check

 @short:
-	fires when the browser history changes (the currently selected folder is changed)
+	fires when path in the [Path view](file_manager/configuration.md#filemanagerlayout) changes

 @params:

 - path		string		the path to the currently selected folder
-- ids		array		an array of ids
+- ids		array		an array of folders' ids in a path
-- cursor	object		cursor
+- cursor	object		?

 @example:
 $$("fmanager").attachEvent("onHistoryChange",function(path, ids, cursor){